GitHub Actions Walkthrough

 Key points

---ci-import-certreads the certificate env var names fromsign.toml, base64-decodes the certificate, creates an ephemeral keychain, and imports it.
-No shell needed.--ci-cleanup-certdeletes the ephemeral keychain created by--ci-import-cert.
+--ci-import-certreads the certificate env var names fromsign.toml, base64-decodes the certificate, creates an ephemeral keychain at an absolute path (under$RUNNER_TEMPwhen present, else~/Library/Keychains, else$TMPDIR), unlocks it, imports the identity, prepends the keychain to the user keychain search list (required forcodesignto resolve the identity on a non-interactive macOS host — Apple TN2206), and persists the keychain’s absolute path intarget/.codesign-keychain.
+No shell glue, no manualsecurity list-keychains -sstep.cargo codesign macos --appruns the standardcodesigntoolchain.
+Since--ci-import-certalready wired the ephemeral keychain into the search list, no additional flags or state-passing is needed at the sign step.--ci-cleanup-certremoves the keychain from the user search list, deletes the keychain file, and removes thetarget/.codesign-keychainstate file.
 Runsif: always()so cleanup happens even if signing fails.
 Safe to call when no keychain exists (logs a warning, exits 0).cargo codesign macos --apphandles the full sign → DMG → notarize → staple chain.- The env var names (

 MACOS_CERTIFICATE,MACOS_CERTIFICATE_PASSWORD) come from yoursign.toml.
 The GitHub secret names (e.g.MACOS_CERTIFICATE_BASE64) can be whatever you prefer.